max-in-bc/not-busy-backend/README.md

 - The python script used to gather the preliminary data for business popularity is technically against a certain TOS used to gather the data.
 For this reason this app will not be used in a production capacity until this requirement is removed.
 The idea past this POC is to have businesses and customers opt-in to providing the relevent data, which will forgo the need for the scraping
 - This app is just a proof-of-concept to be presented as an idea in the meantime.
 If I continue to create some more functionality and finish up the final basic components I will consider making this a real open source project.
 I will gladly accept any ideas or issues in the issue tracker, or PRs if anyone is really interested.
 - Many people before COVID-19 would go to specific businesses with little provocation to do so.
 This app assumes that many patron-business loyalties have fallen by the wayside with availability.
+- I used the following app as a starting point for this app's structure to help tie my understanding of BP with a new project: https://github.com/makinhs/expressjs-api-tutorial/tree/001-criando-o-projeto thank you

 ## Under Development